WW2History.com News

 This means that we will no longer be taking any subscriptions from today, before the site itself goes free on Tuesday 1 May.

 This is a big step forward for the site and I decided to take it only after a lot of thought.
 I’ve been very pleased with the success of WW2History.com as a subscription site – with several thousand subscriptions taken out.
-On this basis the site would, within another year or so, have paid back the cost of making it and be delivering a future of profit.
+On this basis the site would, within the next few years, have paid back the cost of making it and be delivering a future of profit.

 So why should I turn my back on that financially attractive future?
 Well, because these are times of austerity in the educational world, and having discussed the situation with school and university teachers I came to the conclusion that the site could never reach many of those who wanted it most if we carried on as we are.